Gorarth/UltimateGeneralKnowledgeQuiz/README.md

 I'd like to thank the people who have helped and assited me on completing my firt project.

 - Narender, My mentor
+- Kera Cudmore, for helping with the use of JSHint
+- Grace McKenna, for helping point out some bugs.
+- SuzyBee, for helping with the background image change, and giving the idea to do it in CSS rather than JS